CubingXT/Time-to-Rage/README.md

 w3schools: You literally carried this entire project.

 The Geode Team: Thank you guys for giving us modders this awesome oppurtunity to make mods and share them with the world.
 You guys are just college students coding as a hobby, so it really means a lot to us that you put all of this time and effort into it.

+## The code

+I wanted other people to be able to look at my code and know exactly what everything is and exactly what everything does.
+My spaghetti code isn't exactly easy to read, so I made an absolute ton of comments all throughout the code.
+Hopefully, if someone wanted to look at my code to see how I did something, it will be a lot easier for them.